sathomas/jsDataV.is/src/text/ch8/04-restapi.md

         // Code continues...
 ```

 That statement tells Backbone.js that our view wants to know whenever the `metrics` (or `gps`) property of the associated model changes.
-When such a change takes place, Backbone.js calls the view's `render` method and it will try (again) to draw the charts.
-Backbone.js can tell that the server's response to the model's `fetch` updates the `metrics` property, so it triggers the view's `render` method which successfully draw the charts.
+When the server responds to a `fetch` and updates that property, Backbone.js calls the view's `render` method and it will try (again) to draw the charts.

 There's quite a lot going on in this process, so it may help to look at it one step at a time.